Heliskiing: History

 In the late 1950s, helicopters were used in Alaska and Europe to access remote terrain.
 The idea of heliskiing first came from a Canadian geologist Art Patterson.
 Patterson used helicopters for his works during summer, however, he noticed that during winter time there was no use for the helicopters.
-Since he was a enthusiastic skier, he thought about using the helicopters to transport skiers to the top of the mountains.
-He teamed up with Hans Gmoser who was a experienced mountain guide and created a business together.
-They charged 20$ for their first day of heliskiing, however, due to unfavorable weather conditions and a small Bell 47G-2 helicopter, Patterson decided the business is too risky and withdrew from the venture.
+Since he was an enthusiastic skier, he thought about using the helicopters to transport skiers to the top of the mountains.
+He teamed up with Hans Gmoser who was an experienced mountain guide and created a business together.
+They charged $20 for their first day of heliskiing, however, due to unfavorable weather conditions and a small Bell 47G-2 helicopter, Patterson decided the business is too risky and withdrew from the venture.
 However, Gmoser continued in the business idea and in 1965 commercialized the activity in Canada by founding CMH, Canadian Mountain Holidays, a heliskiing company which combined lodging, transport and guiding.
 The biggest growth in heliskiing was in the 1970s and 1980s, when this type of skiing became widely commercialized.

 Safety

 Heliskiing presents more dangers than conventional slope skiing.
-Major safety concern while heliskiing is the danger of an avalanche.
+A major safety concern while heliskiing is the danger of an avalanche.
 There are several techniques that increase safety in wild terrain, such as the usage of explosives to intentionally create an avalanche or the more common techniques of avoiding dangerous ski slopes.
 Another common risk are tree wells.
 It is standard to use different types of safety equipment, such as avalanche transceivers, probes or shovels, that help to locate and free a person buried under snow.
 More modern safety equipment is an avalanche airbag, which can be manually triggered when a skier gets into an avalanche.
 The mechanism located in the skiers backpack then inflates a big airbag around the skiers body, which then lifts the skier to the surface of the avalanche.
 Another important rule while skiing off trail is to never ski alone, but rather in a group, so in case of an avalanche or other incident there are people who can immediately help the skier.
 Avalanche safety courses are a common way on how to increase safety, as these courses teach the skier how to read the snow, how to tell which slopes are dangerous and which not, learn how to navigate in terrain, how to predict weather and other skills.

 Locations

 Most popular heliskiing locations can be found in the European Alps, with the Swiss Zermatt being the most visited location.
 In Switzerland there are an estimated 15,000 heliskiing flights each year, to 42 landing sites.
 In Northern America the most popular areas for heliskiing are British Columbia and Alaska.
 Other popular heliski destinations are Kamchatka in Russia or Hokkaido in Japan.
-In Turkey, heliskiing is done on the Kaçkar Mountains.Austria allows only one landing site.
+In Turkey, heliskiing is done on the Kaçkar Mountains.
+Austria allows only one landing site.